 The next century saw an increase in weight and size of these horses – better feeding being one of the reasons.
 The result was a quality versatile horse which found many uses away from the Monasteries as agricultural horses drawing carts and wagons of various types.
 A demand for faster carriage horses resulted in some breeders crossing their Cleveland Bays with strong Thoroughbreds.
 This off-spring became known as the Yorkshire Coach Horse, a tall elegant carriage horse, much in demand by the rich and royal.

 The late 18th Century was the golden age of carriage driving.
 Yorkshire Coach Horses were exported all over the world to provide matched pairs and teams.
 During the height of the London season, hundreds of pairs of Yorkshire Coach Horses could be seen in Hyde Park every afternoon.
 To this day one may still detect the two types of Cleveland – the smaller, resembling the Chapman, and the taller resembling the Yorkshire Coach Horses.
 Both nevertheless retain the bone and substance of their ancestors.
 The coming of the automobile and tractor put an end to the need for Cleveland Bays.
 Their breeding went into decline.
-Many were sold abroad, but a few dedicated breeders in the northeast of England kept the breed alive.
+Many were sold abroad (central and eastern Europe, South Africa, Australia, and North America), but a few dedicated breeders in the northeast of England kept the breed alive.